OttEricOttender/HydroCalc/instructions.md

 ## Setup Instructions ##

 ### 1. Set up Conda Environment ###
 First, clone the repository and navigate to the project directory.
-Then, create a Conda environment using the provided `environment.yml` file (make sure you have Anaconda/Miniconda configured beforehand):
+Then, create a Conda environment using the provided `environment.yml` file (make sure you have Anaconda/Miniconda configured beforehand).
+__NB!__ If you are on Windows OS, remove the last line `prefix: /opt/anaconda3/envs/hydro` from `environment.yml` before creating the environment.

 ```bash
 conda env create -f environment.yml